ruuda/blog/posts/the-yaml-document-from-hell.md

    but despite that,
    I find the files that actually use Cue’s features to look foreign to me.
  * [**Hashicorp Configuration Language**][hcl] —
-   I haven’t used this enough to have a strong opinion on it, but so far in the places where I worked with it, the configurations looked quite repetitive still, and the potential for abstraction was limited.
+   I haven’t used HCL extensively enough to have a strong opinion on it, but so far in the places where I worked with it, the potential for abstraction was limited.

 [cue]:     https://cuelang.org/
 [dhall]:   https://dhall-lang.org/